-The household debt trap is understood as the inability to continue servicing the loan, resulting in an even lower/weaker financial position accompanied by a decline in living standards or even bankruptcy.
+The household debt trap is understood as the inability to continue servicing the loan - resulting in even a lower/weaker financial position accompanied by a decline in living standards or even bankruptcy.

-As of the first quarter (Q1) 2022, South Korea, Hong Kong and Thailand recorded the top three highest household debt-to-GDP ratios at 104.3%, 95.3% and 89.7%, respectively.
+As of Q1 2022, South Korea, Hong Kong and Thailand recorded the top three highest household debt-to-GDP ratios at 104.3%, 95.3% and 89.7%, respectively.